4act/generator-angular-app/README.md

 There are a set of subgenerators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
+* Create one or more skeleton files (javascript, SASS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
-* Update app.less and add the @import as needed.
+* Update app.scss and add the @import as needed.
 * For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.

-There are generators for `directive`,`partial`,`service`, `filter`, and `module`.
+There are generators for `directive`, `partial`, `factory`, `service`, `filter`, and `module`.

 Running a generator:

     yo cc-angular:directive my-awesome-directive
     yo cc-angular:partial my-partial
+    yo cc-angular:factory my-factory
     yo cc-angular:service my-service
     yo cc-angular:filter my-filter
     yo cc-angular:module my-module

-The name paramater passed (i.e. 'my-awesome-directive') will be used as the file names.
+The name parameter passed (i.e. 'my-awesome-directive') will be used as the file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').
 Each sub-generator will ask for the folder in which to create the new skeleton files.
 You may override the default folder for each sub-generator in the `.yo-rc.json` file.

-Subgenerators are also customizable.
+Sub-generators are also customizable.
 Please read [CUSTOMIZING.md](CUSTOMIZING.md) for details.

 Submodules
 -------------